Their unique sound comes from a blend of experienced players of different backgrounds which is moody, introspective and cinematic.

-The Oxford Drive Band is an eastern Massachusetts group who combine the best elements of indie rock and alternative.
+The Oxford Drive Band is a NY based multi-instrumental ensemble who combine the elements of classic rock, indie rock , power pop, emo and ambient music.

 “From atmospheric instrumentation, compelling and poetic expression throughout and the stunning vocals that are filled with soul, The Oxford Drive Band takes us on a journey we happily surrender to.”